hoge1e3/reTrONew_embed/README.md

 ## Modify sample games:

 - Open https://run.tonyu.jp/?hoge_ship/rtn_embed
-- Push "Edit Page" at left-top to
+- Push "Edit Page" at left-top top
 - The program will automatically starts
 - To stop program, press F2 or close dialog.
 - You can edit the contents.